GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: Abstract

 \section{Abstract}

 Accurate state estimation and multi-modal perception are prerequisites for autonomous legged robots in complex, large-scale environments.
 To date, no large-scale public legged-robot dataset captures the real-world conditions needed to develop and benchmark algorithms for legged-robot state estimation, perception, and navigation.
 To address this, we introduce the GrandTour dataset, a multi-modal legged-robotics dataset collected across challenging outdoor and indoor environments, featuring an ANYbotics ANYmal-D quadruped equipped with the Boxi multi-modal sensor payload.
 GrandTour spans a broad range of environments and operational scenarios across distinct test sites, from alpine scenery and forests to demolished buildings and urban areas, and covers a wide variation in scale, complexity, illumination, and weather conditions.
-The dataset provides time-synchronized sensor data from spinning LiDARs, multiple RGB cameras with complementary characteristics, proprioceptive sensors, and stereo depth cameras.
+The dataset provides time-synchronized sensor data from spinning LiDARs, multiple RGB cameras with complementary characteristics, proprioceptive sensors, six ANYmal-mounted Intel RealSense D435i depth cameras, and the ZED2i stereo RGB-D camera.
 Moreover, it includes high-precision ground-truth trajectories from satellite-based RTK-GNSS and a Leica Geosystems total station.
 This dataset supports research in SLAM, high-precision state estimation, and multi-modal learning, enabling rigorous evaluation and development of new approaches to sensor fusion in legged robotic systems.
 With its extensive scope, GrandTour represents the largest open-access legged-robotics dataset to date.
 The dataset is available at \url{https://grand-tour.leggedrobotics.com}, on HuggingFace (ROS-independent), and in ROS formats, along with tools and demo resources.

 \keywords{Legged robotics, SLAM, multi-sensor dataset, state estimation, multi-modal perception, computer vision, sensor fusion, autonomy }